What are the best boots for Sim Racers?

 Sim Hound Racing Shoes

 Sim Hound’s racing shoes combine the perfect balance between comfort, support, and protection, helping your feet grip your sim racing pedals firmly without being overly cumbersome.
-With sim racing pedal sets becoming increasingly potent, the need for added protection in your simulator has never been more apparent.
+I really like mine, especially with thinner socks which makes them a bit more breathable.

 Indeed, sim racing pedals are replicating real-life racecars more accurately than ever.
 For instance, some sim brake pedals are now almost as stiff as the real thing, thanks to the likes of load cell and hydraulic technologies, so having an extra layer of defence between the soles of your feet and the pedals’ faceplates is essential, especially for prolonged gameplay.